Divorce and Break-Ups: There Is No Closure with a Narcissistic or Borderline Woman

-This is evidence that the hard wiring in these women’s heads is truly out of whack.
+Evidence that the hard wiring in these women’s heads is truly out of whack:

 1. They don’t get that when you look hurt, unhappy and “in pain” it’s because of something they’ve done.
 They think it’s because of something you’ve done because if she hurt you, you deserved it and she was right to hurt you.
 She’s confused hurting you with “showing you affection” and trying to take most of your assets as “generosity.”
 You cannot reason with this.